-The Thames Clipper is a speedy boat that’ll take you from Greenwich right back into central London.
-It’s far more enjoyable than getting the tube or the bus and gives you a unique look at London from the water.
+The Thames Clipper is a speed boat that’ll take you from Greenwich right back into central London.
+One of the top things to do in London, it’s far more enjoyable than getting the tube or the bus and gives you a unique look at London from the water.
 Plus it’s a fraction of the price of some riverboat cruises!

 23 Land a jumbo jet

 Ever fancied yourself as a pilot?
-In Greenwich you can land a jumbo jet al by yourself!
-At the Emirates Aviation Experience you can take a 30-minute session in an Airbus A380 or Boeing B777 fixed-base flight simulator.
+In Greenwich, you can land a jumbo jet all by yourself!
+At the Emirates Aviation Experience, you can take a 30-minute session in an Airbus A380 or Boeing B777 fixed-base flight simulator.

 Select an airport, time of day and weather conditions, plus pilot the plane through a take-off, landing or advanced landing and gain an insight into what it’s like to be a pilot!